Analyze How the Pipettes are Sterilized and Disinfected

 The concept of disinfection and sterilization is often used in the use of molecular tools for molecular biotechnology.
 The difference between the two is that disinfection only requires that the live bacteria on the pipette be controlled within a certain range to achieve a level of harmlessness, while sterilization requires the elimination of all live bacteria.
 Sterilization is more demanding than disinfection.

 1. Chemical disinfection.
-Simply put, wipe the outer surface of the pipette with alcohol, etc., and then dry it.
+Simply put, wipe the outer surface of the pipette with alcohol, ethanol, isopropanol, or quaternary ammonium compounds (quats),etc., and then dry it.
+Pipette surfaces are wiped down with a cloth or swab soaked in the disinfectant.
+This method is suitable for routine disinfection between uses.
 This should be achievable for all pipette brands, otherwise, the material of the outer casing is too bad!
+This method is suitable for routine disinfection between uses.

 2. UV disinfection.
 The surface of the pipette is irradiated with ultraviolet rays to achieve the purpose of disinfection by destroying the DNA structure of the cells.
 The duration of UV disinfection depends on the intensity of the radiation and the resistance of the bacteria to UV light.
 Most brands of pipettes are UV sterilizable but need to be confirmed with the supplier beforehand.